HandanYenial/my_projects/README.md

 # my_projects

 Hi, this is my portfolio!
 As a full-stack web developer, I am excited to share my skills and projects with you.
-In this portfolio project I want to improve my React skills, and learn usage of Email.js, Three.js and React-Vite.
+In this portfolio project, I used React,Email.js, Three.js, and React-Vite.
 Thank you for visiting!

 The website is deployed here: https://my-projects-silk-pi.vercel.app/

 ## Parts
-**Homepage:** Homepage displays some of the tech-stack I've been using as JavaScript, HTML, CSS, React, Python.
+**Homepage:** Homepage displays some of the tech-stack I've been using as JavaScript, HTML, CSS, React, and Python.

-**About:** Brief information about my background, experience and education.
+**About:** Brief information about my background, experience, and education.

 **Projects:** Displays two of my projects I'm proud of.
 Events Project and Globa&Legal Projects.

-**Contact Me:** Displays an email part to contact with me and a map showing my location.
+**Contact Me:** Displays an email part to contact me and a map showing my location.

 ## Tech Stack
-- ***Vercel*** :Vercel is the platform for frontend developers, providing the speed and reliability.
+- ***Vercel***: Vercel is the platform for front-end developers, providing speed and reliability.

-- ***MapQuest:*** Official MapQuest website, find driving directions, maps, live traffic updates and road conditions.
+- ***MapQuest:*** Official MapQuest website, find driving directions, maps, live traffic updates, and road conditions.

 - ***React:***  React is a JavaScript library developed by Facebook that allows developers to create fast user interfaces for websites and applications